novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-134.md

 If that were the case, the founders of 【Single】, who were probably researching somewhere, were finished.

-The same type of search engine had already been released, and it was clear that the gap would widen as they were collaborating with top universities in Korea.
+The same type of search engine had already been released, and it was clear that the gap would widen as they were collaborating with top universities in Korea and abroad.

 ‘Sorry, you two.
 But if the opportunity arises, I will hire you someday.’